Bulan dan mek: Equipment

 Originally, bulan dan mek was baked in pottery cups.
 It requires specific equipment to make.
 In the past, they used Sangkhalok ceramic wares, which were small cups made from pottery called pinwheel cups.
 Pinwheel cups come in a variety of sizes.
 Slightly different sizes are considered "standard" in different countries.
-Nowadays, we can use other cups that are small and heat resistant and can be baked in a steamer instead.
+Other cups that are small and heat resistant and can be baked in a steamer are sometimes used instead.